redecvi/chatty/README.md

-# botty
+# chatty
 Chatbot that gives very basic responses

-Ideas are taken from: https://github.com/jerrytigerxu/Simple-Python-Chatbot
+Some ideas are taken from: https://github.com/jerrytigerxu/Simple-Python-Chatbot